HALLOWEEN HORROR 2025

 Rosalyn Landor, Ray Lonnen & Sharon Fussey in S1 E10: Guardian of the Abyss

-A woman with an antiques dealer buy a box of junk at an auction and in it finds a antique mirror that turns out to be a scrying glass brings trouble to the antiques dealer as it brings him into contact with a woman that has escaped Satanists and the deranged hypnotist who leads them.
+A woman with an antiques dealer friend, buy a box of junk at an auction.
+In the box she finds a antique mirror that turns out to be a scrying glass.
+The object brings trouble to the antiques dealer as it brings him into contact with a woman that has escaped Satanists and the deranged hypnotist who leads them.

 Visitor From the Grave